 If you haven’t heard of the lovely Gena Hamshaw, you’ve no doubt come across her work if you’re a reader of Food52, where she shares delicious and nutritious vegan recipes along with tips and tricks for those new to a vegan diet.

 Like many, I first came across Gena’s work via Food52, and started following her beautiful blog, The Full Helping soon after.
-Her fantastic recipes are delicious, eye-opening (such as her banana cashew yoghurt), yet, at the same time, down to earth and achievable.
+Her fantastic recipes are delicious, eye-opening (such as her banana cashew yoghurt), yet down to earth and achievable.

-> Gena is one busy woman, because, in addition to her work on Food52 and The Full Helping, she’s also a certified nutritionist and working toward her Masters in Nutrition and Education and RDN (Registered Dietary Nutritionist) certification.
+Gena is one busy woman, because, in addition to her work on Food52 and The Full Helping, she’s also a certified nutritionist and working toward her Masters in Nutrition and Education and RDN (Registered Dietary Nutritionist) certification.
 She also works as a nutritionist and food coach and is the author of two cookbooks, Choosing Raw and Food52 Vegan!

 So please join me in welcoming and thanking the lovely Gena for carving out a few minutes from her schedule to talk with us today!

 When did your love of food begin and what led you to start The Full Helping?

 I guess you could say that it began in my mid-twenties when I went vegan.
 I came to food after a very extended struggle with eating disorders, and I also had absolutely no culinary experience to speak of, so cooking was really a brave new world for me.
 Going vegan was really the best decision I’ve ever made, and it gave me a tremendous kind of excitement for cooking.
 My blog grew directly out of this excitement a few years later.